serenaives/comp0034-cw1-i-serenaives/README.md

   - For coursework 1 (visualisation dashboard), run `dash_app.py`
   - For coursework 2 (web app), run `run.py`
 - Both applications run on local server http://127.0.0.1:5000
-  - Note that the URL for this server is hardcoded into the dash app's redirect back to main page button This should be changed manually if you are not running the application on the same development server
+  - Note that the URL for this server is hardcoded into the dash app's redirect back to main page button.
+  This should be changed manually if you are not running the application on the same development server

 ## Note on copyright